Slurry pumps

 What should I consider when selecting the right slurry pump?

-There are two major considerations when selecting the right slurry pump: the impeller and the casing.
-The impeller should have a large enough passageway so that the solid particles, no matter their size, can pass through without clogging.
-The casing of the pump, which handles the pressure, should have larger gaps between the impeller and the cut-water tongue, to reduce wear and prevent large solid particles from getting stuck.
+Two components matter most: the impeller and the casing.
+The impeller needs a large enough passageway that solid particles pass through without clogging, regardless of size.
+The casing needs nough clearance between the impeller and the cutwater tongue to reduce wear and stop large particles jamming.

 Does Global Pumps offer spares for slurry pumps?